sebastianzehner/alpine-coral-tpu/README.md

 4. add `gasket` and `apex` to your `/etc/modules` files

 ## Example
-assuming that we compiled the modules locally and want to deploy those modules to a target systen running Alpine 3.20 with Kernel `linux-virt` version `6.6.48-r0`
+assuming that we compiled the modules locally and want to deploy those modules to a target system running Alpine 3.20 with Kernel `linux-virt` version `6.6.48-r0`
 ```bash
 # on the machine you used to build the modules, copy the files to the target system
 scp "output/*.ko" root@192.168.122.10:/lib/modules/6.6.48-0-virt/